-Now on YouTube, the final session in our four-part webinar series describes policies and methods for protecting the children entrusted to your care from lead hazards found in consumer products.
+The final session in our four-part webinar series describes policies and methods for protecting the children entrusted to your care from lead hazards found in consumer products.
+This webinar series was created for home-based child care businesses, but the information applies to center-based child care facilities as well.
 The videos in this series run approximately 30 minutes and may be watched in any order. [url; 2020]

 About the Project

-You may also want to visit these directories within the Lead-Safe Toolkit for Home-Based Child Care:
+You may also want to visit these directories within the Lead-Safe Toolkit for Center-Based Child Care: